List Entry Summary

 A buildings survey report on the site was compiled by English Heritage in 2003.

 PRINCIPAL ELEMENTS: the standing, buried and earthwork remains of a post-medieval pottery originally known as Walker's Pottery.
 The remains include a cottage, two updraft or bottle kilns, part of a tramway, at least one circular downdraft kiln and chimney, two Newcastle horizontal kilns, drying rooms with under floor heating, a puddling pond, and one or more pugmills and stables with a walled yard.

-DESCRIPTION: fire clay was extracted from the adjacent fields and transported to the pottery via a tramway, which entered the site at the NE corner, and where a 50m long section, survives as a buried feature.
-The remains of a puddling pit, in which clay was mixed with water and tempered by sand to improve its working and firing properties, is visible as a roughly rectangular earthwork 12m by 10m and about 1m deep, situated immediately S of the tramway.
-It has a stone slab bottom and is fed with water through a pipe from a spring, the clay and water mix then channelled away to the S to allow the clay particles to settle before draining off the water.
+DESCRIPTION: fire clay was extracted from the adjacent fields and transported to the pottery via a tramway, which entered the site at the north-east corner, and where a 50m long section, survives as a buried feature.
+The remains of a puddling pit, in which clay was mixed with water and tempered by sand to improve its working and firing properties, is visible as a roughly rectangular earthwork 12m by 10m and about 1m deep, situated immediately south of the tramway.
+It has a stone slab bottom and is fed with water through a pipe from a spring, the clay and water mix then channelled away to the south to allow the clay particles to settle before draining off the water.
 This area is now occupied by the low remains of later buildings, but deposits relating to the earlier features are considered to survive below ground level.

 Books and journals

 Pevsner, N, The Buildings of England: Northumberland, (1992), 239

 Corbridge Pottery, Milkwell Lane, Corbridge, Northumberland, Building Report, 2003, English Heritage

 The above map is for quick reference purposes only and may not be to scale.
 For a copy of the full scale map, please see the attached PDF - 1006441 .pdf

 The PDF will be generated from our live systems and may take a few minutes to download depending on how busy our servers are.
 We apologise for this delay.